Analyzing the battery lifetime of a remote pain monitoring system

 Your hardware designer colleague already mentioned:

-Changing the battery is not an option 😐
+Changing the battery model is not an option 😐

 Scenarios: